shuhaib-aot/forms-flow-installation-doc/Pages/Docker_Based/SetUp/forms.md

 **NOTE :{your-ip-address} given inside the .env file should be changed to your host system IP address.
 Please take special care to identify the correct IP address if your system has multiple network cards.**

 ![forms-flow-forms](../../../assets/setup/forms1.png)
+{: .ml-5}

 > `FORMIO_DEFAULT_PROJECT_URL *`
 {: .bg-grey-lt-000 .mt-8 .p-3}

 **Additionally, you may want to change these**{: .text-grey-dk-000 }
-- The value of Mongo database details (especially if this instance is not just for testing purposes)
+- The value of Mongo database details (especially if this instance is not just for testing purposes).
-- The value of ROOT user account details (especially if this instance is not just for testing purposes)
+- The value of ROOT user account details (especially if this instance is not just for testing purposes).

 ### Running the application
 - forms-flow-forms service uses port 3001, make sure the port is available.